 Vanishing Discotecas (2013 – 2015) Photography, video, community panel

-This project and accompanying panel discussion summary will be presented at the University of Cambridge (UK), ART / MONEY / CRISIS symposium hosted by the Centre for Research in the Arts, Social Sciences and Humanities in April 2016.
+One of the photos was initially included in Miami Photo Salon, and, I gave an artist’s talk on the project at the University of Cambridge (UK), ART / MONEY / CRISIS symposium hosted by the Centre for Research in the Arts, Social Sciences and Humanities..

 Showings / Presentations:

 - ART / MONEY / CRISIS, Centre for Research in Arts and Social Sciences, University of Cambridge (April 2016) Cambridge, United Kingdom

 - Miami Photo Salon, Art Basel | Miami Beach week (December 2014) Miami, Florida

 - Lawndale Art Center, FotoFest 2016 (11 March – 16 April 2016) Houston, Texas

 - Lawndale Art Center, Community Panel Discussion (16 March 2016) Houston, Texas